 One Night on Oswald's Green is about three adults who regularly get together to play a table-top role-playing game based on the fiction of the American horror writer Howard Philips Lovecraft (1890-1937).
-The group is somewhat dysfunctional - especially because they accident.
+The group is somewhat dysfunctional - especially because they are not dealing well with the recent death of a long-time member in a freak accident.
 This provides the frame for the film-within-a-film, the story of the game scenario.
-In that scenario, the investigators, who travel to a remote events related to a reclusive scientist.
+In that scenario, the three players take the roles of late-1920s investigators, who travel to a remote New England town to look into strange events related to a reclusive scientist.